OHDSI/Hermes/README.md

-HERMES
+Hermes
 ======

 Introduction
 ======

-HERMES is a web-based vocabulary browsing tool for OMOP CDM v5
+Health Entity Relationship and Metadata Exploration System (HERMES) is a web-based vocabulary browsing tool for OMOP CDM v5

 HERMES is a project as part of the Observational Health Data Sciences and Informatics (OHDSI, http://ohdsi.org) collaboration.